-If you found this blog, you are likely already considering two of the better solar panel brands available in QCells and Silfab.
-Our goal with this blog is to help you narrow down your selection between the two brands.
+If you found this blog, you are likely already considering two of the better solar panel brands available in Q Cells and Silfab.
+This blog aims to help you narrow down your selection between the two brands.

 This blog compares these solar brands in four key areas: